- A3.1.8. Big data (production, storage, transfer)

 Participants: Clémentine Prieur.

 Due to the sanitary context, Clémentine Prieur decided to join a working group, SEEPIA Simulation & Estimation of EPIdemics with Algorithms, animated by Didier Georges (Gipsa-lab).
-A first work has been published 15.
+A first work has been published 67.
 An extension of the classical pandemic SIRD model was considered for the regional spread of COVID-19 in France under lockdown strategies.
 This compartment model divides the infected and the recovered individuals into undetected and detected compartments respectively.
 By fitting the extended model to the real detected data during the lockdown, an optimization algorithm was used to derive the optimal parameters, the initial condition and the epidemics start date of regions in France.
 Considering all the age classes together, a network model of the pandemic transport between regions in France was presented on the basis of the regional extended model and was simulated to reveal the transport effect of COVID-19 pandemic after lockdown.
 Using the the measured values of displacement of people mobilizing between each city, the pandemic network of all cities in France was simulated by using the same model and method as the pandemic network of regions.
 Finally, a discussion on an integro-differential equation was given and a new model for the network pandemic model of each age was provided.
+As already mentioned in Section 8.3, Clémentine Prieur went on working on the pandemic, in collaboration with Didier Georges (GIPSA Lab, Grenoble).
+Both of them supervised the internship of Matthieu Oliver, submitting a work proposing time-dependent reduced order modeling for short-term forecast from a spatialized SIR model 44.
+Robin Vaudry started in October 2021 a PhD, funded by the CNR research platform MODCOV19, and cosupervised by Clémentine Prieur and Didier Georges.
+The objective of this PhD is to solve inverse problems related to spatialized and ages structured commpartmental models of COVID19 pandemic.

 Participants: Clémentine Prieur, Jose Raphael Leon Ramos.